ELECTRONICS BASICS AND REFERENCE INFORMATION

 RELATIONSHIPS WITH

-OTHER QUANITIES
+OTHER QUANTITIES

 Capacitance C farad (F) Q/V